-date hostname progname: username : TTY=ttyname ; PWD=cwd ; \ USER=runasuser ; GROUP=runasgroup ; TSID=logid ; \ ENV=env_vars COMMAND=command date The date the command was run.
+date The date the command was run.
 Typically, this is in the format "MMM, DD, HH:MM:SS".
 If logging via syslog(3), the actual date format is controlled by the syslog daemon.
-If logging to a file and the log_year option is enabled, the date will also include the year. hostname The name of the host sudo was run on.
-This field is only present when logging via syslog(3). progname The name of the program, usually sudo or sudoedit .
-This field is only present when logging via syslog(3). username The login name of the user who ran sudo . ttyname The short name of the terminal (e.g. "console", "tty01", or "pts/0") sudo was run on, or "unknown" if there was no terminal present. cwd The current working directory that sudo was run in. runasuser The user the command was run as. runasgroup The group the command was run as if one was specified on the command line.
+If logging to a file and the log\year option is enabled, the date will also include the year.
+The name of the host sudo was run on.
+This field is only present when logging via hostname syslog(3).

+progname The name of the program, usually sudo or sudoedit.
+This field is only present when logging via syslog(3).

+username The login name of the user who ran sudo. ttyname The short name of the terminal (e.g. "console", "tty01", or "pts/0") sudo was run on, or "unknown" if there was no terminal present.

+cwd The current working directory that sudo was run in. runasuser The user the command was run as.